Mailman (City Letter Carrier)

 Does the mail man take a envelope with a old date

-Asked by yellie about 11 years ago
+Asked by yellie over 11 years ago

 I am not sure exactly what you mean regarding taking an envelope with an old date.
 If you mean a postage meter date, I imagine most letter carriers don't look at the date and if the envelope doesn't appear to have been used before, they would take it.
 I believe that a postage meter date should reflect the date of mailing.
 If an envelope has a postage meter with an old date and looks to have been reused, I would refuse to take it and possibly write on it "invalid meter date or reuse of postage."
 I don't think I've ever encountered that situation.
 If an evnvelope has postage stamps and has been postmarked already, that would mean that the stamps are used and can't be used for mailing.
 Again, most letter carriers don't look at the date of an envelope when accepting it for mailing.
 Thanks for writing in with your question.